espocrm/espocrm/.github/SECURITY.md

 ## Reporting a vulnerability

-If you believe you have discovered a vulnerability in EspoCRM please contacts us via [this](https://www.espocrm.com/contacts/) or [this](https://www.espocrm.com/support/) forms.
+If you believe you have discovered a vulnerability in EspoCRM, please contacts us via [this](https://www.espocrm.com/contacts/) or [this](https://www.espocrm.com/support/) forms.
+Or create a private vulnerability report on GitHub.

 ## Supported versions